Solve each equation. Give solutions in exact form. log2 [(2x + 8)(x + 4)] = 5

 Properties of Logarithms

 Understanding the properties of logarithms, such as the definition log_b(a) = c means b^c = a, is essential.
-This allows converting the logarithmic equation into an exponential form to solve for the variable.
+This allows you to rewrite logarithmic equations in exponential form to solve for the variable.
+Recognizing how to manipulate logs helps simplify and solve the given equation.

 Recommended video: